Quasi-quadratic modules in valuation ring and valued field: Introduction

-The second assumption is that any strict unit admits a square root.
-Here are the definitions of relevant notions. \begin{definition} Recall that an element $x \in K$ is a unit in $B$ if and only if $\val(x)=e$.
-A unit $x$ in $B$ is called a \textit{strict unit} if $\pi(x)=1$.
-We say that an element $x$ in $K$ \textit{admits a square root} if there exists $y \in K$ with $x=y^2$. \end{definition} It is known that, for a valued field whose residue class field is of characteristic $\neq 2$, any strict unit admits a square root if and only if the valued field $(K,\val)$ is $2$-henselian by \cite[Corollary 4.2.4]{EP}.
-Various valued fields are fallen into the family of the valued fields satisfying the above two assumptions.
+It is well known that, for a valued field whose residue class field is of characteristic $\neq 2$, any strict units admit a square root if and only if the valued field $(K,\val)$ is $2$-henselian by \cite[Corollary 4.2.4]{EP}.
+Various valued fields fall into the family of the valued fields satisfying the above two assumptions.
 For instance, the field of Hahn series $F (\!(G)\!)$ with natural valuation \cite{F} is categorized into this family when $F$ is a field of characteristic zero and $G$ is a fully ordered abelian group.
 In particular, the field $F(\!(G)\!)$ is the iterated Laurent series field $F(\!(t_1)\!) \cdots (\!(t_n)\!)$ when $G$ is $\mathbb Z^n$ with the lexicographic order under the order $t_1 > t_2 > \cdots > t_n$.

 Unlike \cite{AK}, we focus on quasi-quadratic modules rather than quadratic modules.
 A quasi-quadratic module in a commutative ring $A$ is defined as follows: